 Model of Care

-Oberstown’s model of care, CEHOP, has five pillars, care, education, health, offending, and preparation for release.
+Oberstown’s model of care, CEHOP, has five pillars: Care, Education, Health, Offending Behaviour, and Preparation for Leaving.

 In Oberstown we apply a care framework that guides all stages of a young person’s journey from their entry until they leave us.
 This framework is used in the development of individual placement plans for each young person.

 Our intake process represents a relationship building opportunity.
 The manner in which this is completed can assist in the promotion of a positive and collaborative relationship between our young people and staff.
 Following intake, we assess and identify each person’s specific needs.
 This enables us to put care measures in place to meet those identified needs, build positive relationships and ensure that planning includes family and significant people in their lives as well as appropriate outside agencies.